Laroikin/battleship/README.md

 # battleship
-A small game made with @asobirov on next.js
+A small game made in collaboration with @asobirov on next.js